back

 Greeting with First Name

 In some cases, using the recipient’s first name can be acceptable, especially when you have an established relationship or the communication is less formal.
-When addressing someone by their first name, use “Dear” followed by the person’s first name and a comma.
-Here are a couple of examples:
+When addressing someone by their first name, you can use “Dear” followed by the person’s first name and a comma.
+Examples:

 • Dear Lisa,